 Residential and commercial water supply connections.

-Applications for new residential water connections are usually processed as part of a Building Consent application.
+Applications for new residential water connections can be processed as part of a Building Consent application.

 Commercial water connections and fire service connections require some planning before the application can be processed.
-Complete the Application for water connection (WS1) [PDF, 1.6 MB]and return it to the Council along with a water supply site plan.
+Complete your application for water connection online or using a WS1 (application for water supply) and include a water supply site plan.

 Commercial water connections require adequate backflow protection to protect the public water supply from contamination.